wp-plugins/circupress/readme.txt

 8. Preview your templates in real-time.

 == Changelog ==
+= 1.18 =
+* Updated the template downloads to alphabetical order
+* Updated the On Demand template selection and removed the option for Do Not Send
+* Filtered the template selection to the specific template type
+* Corrected an issue with the header upload
+* Updated the support and idea platform, the last one was confusing
+* Added confirmation messages
 = 1.17 =
 * Added video to plugin page
 = 1.16 =